aodhanlutetiae/data_journalism_jomec/README.md

 Data Journalism | JOMEC

-version 2023-24
+version 2024-25

-This is the material and weekly structure for the Data Journalism module taught at Cardiff University's School of Journalism in the Autumn semester for the [MSc in Computational & Data Journalism](https://www.cardiff.ac.uk/study/postgraduate/taught/courses/course/computational-and-data-journalism-msc).
-The course runs for 12 weeks with a four-hour class and a three-hour workshop every week.
-The repository is updated each year and shows the material for the course as last taught.
+This is the material and weekly structure for the Data Journalism module taught at Cardiff University's School of Journalism for the [MSc in Computational & Data Journalism](https://www.cardiff.ac.uk/study/postgraduate/taught/courses/course/computational-and-data-journalism-msc).
+It runs for 11 weeks with a four-hour class and a three-hour workshop every week.
+There are also separate classes on UK media law, as part of the module.
+This repository is updated each year and shows the material for the module as last taught.
 Questions and observations welcome at odonnella4@cardiff.ac.uk or @aodhanlutetiae.

 Description